opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Content and Requirements

 All PRs should include tests.
-If no tests are present on purpose, the PR description should highlight why none were needed.
+If no tests are present on purpose, the PR description should indicate why none were needed.

 Repositories should ideally have explicit code coverage targets, and a policy that no PR reduces coverage.
 It is recommended that the coverage level be an automatically assessed criteria for a PR to be mergeable (i.e. PR which cause coverage to drop are blocked).